grahamplata/hugo/content/projects/matchmaking/index.md

 The matchmaker scans a player's partition and chooses the closest opponent inside that player's current window, provided the opponent is also below the 150 ms ping ceiling.

-The useful design choice is that the window is not stored.
-It is a pure function of `JoinedAt` and the current time.
-A restarted engine or another replica derives the same radius without synchronizing mutable expansion state.

-The engine scans immediately when a player joins and scans every partition again on a ticker.
-The immediate path keeps the common case responsive; the ticker gives waiting players another chance after their windows expand.
-Join notifications are deliberately best-effort—if the local channel is full, Redis still contains the player and the next periodic scan will find them.

 ## Claiming a pair exactly once

 Selecting two compatible players is the easy part.
 Owning that decision is harder.